History of the Ajijic Society of the Arts:

 History of the ASA’s Annual Art Walk

 ASA members Marion and Val Decker had taken part in art walks in California, and were impressed with how successful these were.
 When they moved to San Miguel de Allende in 2004, they found that someone there had set-up a similar event.
 Unfortunately, it wasn’t successful, and was not repeated.
-When they moved to Ajijic in 2008, and joined ASA, they had it in mind to do something here, under the auspices of the Ajijic Society of the Arts.
+When they moved to Ajijic in 2008, and joined ASA, they had it in mind to do something similar in the Lake Chapala area, under the auspices of the Ajijic Society of the Arts.

 The first year it was held was 2012.
 Unfortunately, as in San Miguel, it lost money.
 After some thought and debate, they decided that the public and sponsors would be more supportive if ASA shared the profits with a local charity.
 The Children’s Art Program was the perfect fit.
 Over the next few years, the Open Studios Art Walk grew, and became so profitable that it now makes possible the annual Summer Art Camp for the children.